Hongske/subeta/custom-css/Modernised/README.md

 <br/>

 ### CSS Variables:
-There are currently 3 types of variables:
+These are all the different types of options/variables that have been used in this theme:
 - Colours:
   - Variables begin with `--colour` and need a valid CSS colour value
   - Examples of valid values are `crimson`, `#DC143C` and `rgb(220, 20, 60)`